-Recent additions to the campus include seven new Houses built in the 1970s, the Art Studio, the John Derry Technology Centre, the Ben Travers Theatre, the Ralph Vaughan Williams Music Centre, the Halford Hewitt Golf Course, the Queen's Sports Centre, the Sir Greville Spratt athletics track, Chetwynd (a hall of residence for girls), the Modern Languages Centre, The Hunt Health Centre and Fletcherites (a new House launched in 2010).
+More recent additions to the campus include seven new Houses built in the 1970s, the Art Studio, the John Derry Technology Centre, the Ben Travers Theatre, the Ralph Vaughan Williams Music Centre, the Halford Hewitt Golf Course, the Queen's Sports Centre, the Sir Greville Spratt athletics track, Chetwynd Hall (a hall of residence for girls), the Modern Languages Centre, The Hunt Health Centre and Fletcherites (a new House launched in 2010).
 A new Science and Mathematics Centre was completed in 2018, and new Houses for girls established in 2019 (Chetwynd, Fletcherites and Sutton).
 Two new build Houses are due to be complete in 2021.

 The latest information on the School's Development Plan can be viewed using the link below:

 The Charterhouse School Archive (in Godalming) contains the records of the School's activities and administration since 1872.
 Some registers and printed annual form lists for earlier years in the nineteenth century were transferred when the School moved from London, and a few papers, letters and albums relating to the period before the move have been given by former masters and pupils.
 Otherwise all earlier records of Thomas Sutton's 1611 foundation, including scholars, are held in the London Metropolitan Archive.